operator-framework/operator-controller/CONTRIBUTING.md

 - Create a new branch from the default `main` branch and begin development in the area of your interest.

+## How to Build and Deploy Locally

+After creating a fork and cloning the project locally, you can follow the steps below to test your changes:

+1. Create the cluster:

+    ```sh
+    kind create cluster -n catalogd
+    ```

+2. Build your changes:

+    ```sh
+    make build-container
+    ```

+3. Load the image locally and Deploy to Kind

+    ```sh
+    make kind-load deploy
+    ```

 ## Reporting bugs and creating issues

 Any new contribution should be linked to a new or existing github issue in the